c-mart/smog/planning.md

 - "Post successful" should bring us back to single-page post

 ## Todo
-- Fix regular font size, make it a little bigger
 - WTForms for other forms on site, not just comments
 - https://flask-wtf.readthedocs.org/en/latest/csrf.html#why-csrf
 - How to order static pages?